-Much of our work concentrates on understanding how specific socio-affective skills (i.e. empathy, theory of mind) and behaviors (i.e. helping, sharing) change over development and how such changes are driven by more general neurocognitive mechanisms (i.e. behavioral control, emotion regulation).
-This stream of research seeks to isolate developmental mechanisms as targets for intervention and enrichment with view to testing sensitive periods in social development.
-So far these endeavours have focused on behavioral control.
+Much of our work concentrates on understanding how specific socio-affective skills (i.e. empathy, theory of mind) and behaviours (i.e. helping, sharing) change over development and how such changes are driven by more general neurocognitive mechanisms (i.e. behavioural control, emotion regulation).
+This stream of research seeks to isolate developmental mechanisms as targets for intervention and enrichment with a view to testing sensitive periods in social development.
+So far these endeavours have focused on behavioural control.

 Instrumental control Learning

-Behavioral control has been shown to undergo important changes around the time that children enter schools.
+Behavioural control has been shown to undergo important changes around the time that children enter schools.
 One critical question is whether such changes are brought about by the maturation of dedicated neural circuitry, which is under genetic control, or if the experience of schooling leads to such changes.
-We seek to disentangle the contributions of these factors to the emergence of mature forms of behavioral control.
+We seek to disentangle the contributions of these factors to the emergence of mature forms of behaviouralcontrol.